infobip/infobip-rtc-ios/README.md

 To install newly added dependencies, simply run `pod install`.

+#### Swift Package Manager

 If you want to install our SDK using Swift Package Manager, add the GitHub repository `https://github.com/infobip/infobip-rtc-ios/` as a Swift Package.

+#### Carthage

-If you want to use Carthage dependency manager, add these dependencies to your Cartfile:
+If you want to use Carthage dependency manager, add these dependencies to your `Cartfile`:

 ```ogdl
 github "infobip/infobip-rtc-ios" ~> 2.0.0
 binary "https://rtc.cdn.infobip.com/webrtc/ios/releases.json" >= 1.0.37785
 ```

 When using it for the first time, run `carthage bootstrap --use-xcframeworks`.
 Otherwise, run `carthage update --use-xcframeworks` to update dependencies.

-Find InfobipRTC.xcframework in the Carthage/Build folder and drag and drop it in the Frameworks, Libraries, and Embedded Content section of your application target's General settings.
+Find `InfobipRTC.xcframework` in the `Carthage/Build` folder and drag and drop it in the `Frameworks, Libraries, and Embedded Content` section of your application target's General settings.

+#### Using the SDK

 Once the SDK is installed, it is available for use in your project as: